hugonin/myMoney-app/README.md

 ## Inspiration

-Project based on React Developer Course with Redux, Hooks, GraphQL by [@ZTM](https://github.com/zero-to-mastery)
+Project based on Build Web Apps with React & Firebase by The Net Ninja

 ## Contact